 Mauritius is definitely on the map as a golf destination.
 For a small island, there is a surprisingly large assortment of spectacular courses.
 Notable among them is The Legend Golf Course at Belle Mare Plage.
 Opened in 1994, it spreads over 70 hectares of a former deer reserve.
 Deer still roam here, and they can be quite a surprise for golfers who don’t expect to meet Rudolph in a tropical paradise.

 Javan deer were introduced to Mauritius by a Dutch governor in 1639.
 They flourished on the island, finding agreeable homes in the forests.
-Today the deer can be found living wild as well as in protected areas.
 Deer from Mauritius have even been sent back to Java to help restock the now vulnerable population there.

 Deer motifs also decorate the hand-painted wallpaper at Chateau de Labourdonnais.
 Built in 1859, this colonial mansion has been beautifully restored and is now a cultural museum.
 You can tour the house, learning about the island’s history, flora, architecture and cuisine.
 And, when you are done, the tasting bar beckons with yet more traditional island rum.